-For many people mainly concerned with human aging, the fundamental limitation theories worked (and still work) reasonably well and such theories are still popular with the general public.
+For many people mainly concerned with human aging, the fundamental limitation theories worked (and still work) reasonably well and such theories are still popular with the general public and others primarily concerned with human aging.
 However, for naturalists, biologists, zoologists, and even pet-lovers familiar with the lifespan characteristics of multiple species, there was a major problem: The fundamental limitations (such as laws of physics or chemistry) presumably applied to all living organisms and yet lifespans of different species, even very similar species, were observed to be drastically different.
-Even considering only mammals, which are biochemically very similar, some mice have lifespans of less than a year and some whales are thought to live as long as 200 years.
-Fish lifespans vary over a range of at least 600 to 1 from weeks to centuries.
+Even considering only mammals, which are biochemically very similar, some mice have lifespans of less than a year and some whales live more than 200 years.
+Fish lifespans vary over a range of at least 1300 to 1 from weeks to centuries.
 The organisms are all made of very similar materials like flesh and bone that should be equally subject to fundamental deteriorative processes.